arnav10goel/Headline-Generator/README.md

 TextTeaser is an automatic summarization algorithm.

 This is now the official version of TextTeaser.
-Future developments of TextTeaser will be in this repository.

-The original Scala TextTeaser can still be accessed [here](https://github.com/MojoJolo/textteaser).
+Credits to [https://github.com/IndigoResearch/textteaser](https://github.com/IndigoResearch/textteaser) for designing the algorithm.

 ### Installation